kibotu/SwipeDirectionViewPager/README.md

 ## Introduction

 Custom ViewPager that allows to block swiping right or left where the ViewPager child fragments set the scroll direction and handle blocked swipe events.
-This comes also with a adapter that can handle different view pages views.
+The library also comes with an adapter that can handle different view pages views and can control the view pager scrolling from within view pager pages.

 ![Screenshot](https://raw.githubusercontent.com/kibotu/SwipeDirectionViewPager/master/screenshot.jpeg) ![Screenshot](https://raw.githubusercontent.com/kibotu/SwipeDirectionViewPager/master/screenshot2.png)